LexC/lexc.github.io/index.md

 ## Selected Projects

 [Machine Learning - Classification - Disease Prediction](https://github.com/LexC/ML_Disease_Prediction) <br>
-*This script aims to implement a robust machine-learning model using the scikit-learn library that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.*
+*A robust machine-learning model using the scikit-learn library that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.*